-The end-of-Summer blues and the origin of Curried Acorn Squash Soup
+The origin of Curried Acorn Squash Soup

 As a result, I've been dragging my feet a little bit about the appearance of pumpkin-spiced-everything and Christmas decorations—did we skip Halloween?!

 On the brighter side, one of my favorite things about autumn and cooler weather is making and consuming large quantities of SOUP—especially soups involving squash.

-But I knew that I must have been doing something right when, at the grocery store the other day, I looked up to see my hubster trotting back to the shopping cart carrying a ginormous acorn squash.
-I won’t lie: this was a proud moment.
+But I knew that I must have been doing something right when, at the grocery store the other day, I looked up to see Phil trotting back to the shopping cart carrying an enormous acorn squash.

 The previous version of squash soup I'd made was Ginger-Turmeric Butternut Squash Soup.
-This time, the hubster wanted me to make something spicy with acorn squash.
+This time, Phil wanted me to make something spicy with acorn squash.

 Making Curried Acorn Squash Soup

-I knew right away that I’d go with a curried squash soup.
-Since the hubster’s definition of spicy might be more accurately described as nuclear by most people's standards, I decided to also add 2 Thai bird chilis to the mix.
+Since Phil's definition of spicy might be more accurately described as nuclear by most people's standards, I decided to also add 2 Thai bird chilis to the mix.